 Located on the western border of East Anglia, the landscape of the north is shaped by the Fens, a vast region of wetlands, rivers and water ways.
-Towards the south, the market town and cathedral of Ely stands on a slight hill, which in medieval times was surrounded by water, and gave it the nickname the 'ship of the fens'.
-The flat fenland runs further south to Cambridge the county's capital, famous for its University.
-The land then rises gently to the south of Cambridge forming low undulating chalk downs, which include the Gog Magog Hills.
+Towards the south, the market town and cathedral of Ely stands on a slight hill, which in medieval times was surrounded by water, giving it the nickname the 'ship of the fens'.
+Further to the south is the county capital of Cambridge, famous for its University.
+The land rises gently to the south of Cambridge forming low undulating chalk downs, which include the Gog Magog Hills.

 'The shire for men who understand'

 |Cambridge - distance from London: 60 miles (95 km)|

 |Great Chishill, 479 feet (146 m)|

 |Cambridge Ale Cup - ale with spices and sherry, served with nutmeg-flavoured toast.|

 Stilton Cheese - a very strong flavoured cheese with edible blue mould.

 The name Cambridge is a mixture of both Anglo-Saxon and Brittonic.
 Originally called Grantebrige, 'the bridge over the River Granta'.
 The river was called the Granta before the Norman Conquest but was later renamed the Cam.
 Granta is a Celtic name whose meaning is associated with swamps or marshes.
 Cam is a popular Celtic river name, which means crooked or winding.
 Originally the region was inhabited by the Iceni tribe, once lead by the famous Boudica during the uprising of Ad 60, who were later defeated by the Romans.